 Field-hunting tip

-Look in hydrothermal sulfide veins country — that is the host setting where cosalite typically forms.
+Look in hydrothermal sulfide veins country, the host setting where cosalite typically forms.
 If you start seeing galena, pyrite, chalcopyrite in float, you are in the right ground.
 Field specimens usually show a fibrous, needle-like, massive, capillary habit, so train your eye for that shape before scanning the outcrop.